Interested-Deving-1896/kde-eco-website/content/blog/2026-07-22-opt-green-end-part-i-repair-cafes.md

 subtitle: "Part I: Repair Cafés"
 categories: [Opt Green, Repair]
 author: Joseph P. De Veaugh-Geiss
 summary: "The Opt Green project has come to an end.
-This blog post takes a closer look at two campaign activities which will have impacts well beyond the project's end.
+Two activities of the project will help it live on for years to come.
 This is Part I."
 featured: true
 thumbnail: /blog/thumbnails/blog-opt-green-optimized.png
 SPDX-License-Identifier: CC-BY-SA-4.0